 Hours and Fees

-• You can enter the park for free and walk around the gardens, visit the shops, and use other areas without paying.
-But some places, like the Zwinger Palace exhibition, cost extra.
+You can enter the park for free, walk around the gardens, visit the shops, and explore other areas without charge.
+However, some attractions, such as the Zwinger Palace exhibition, require an additional fee.

 Getting there